BIGJRA/BIGJRA.github.io/rejuv.md

 There are a few areas we can now access with Cut.
 Head back out into Sheridan Village and cut the tree next to the shop and pick up *TM54 False Swipe*.
-This can be extremely helpful for catching Pokémon going forward.
+This can be extremely helpful for catching Pokemon going forward.

 We can also get more drinks!